For leaders whose organisations and workforces are under pressure and change

 We have run organisations like yours, not just advised them

-Trent McHugh spent years as COO of St John Ambulance Tasmania, managing commercial services and a complex workforce, and as CEO of Independent Living Centre Tasmania, growing a clinical team through genuine structural change.
-Cathy Gray's background spans business transformation and leadership development in human services organisations.
+Trent McHugh spent two decades in senior executive and CEO roles across community health, disability and mental health services in Australia, managing complex workforces and commercial operations through significant organisational change.
+Cathy Gray's background spans business transformation and leadership development across human services organisations.
 The credibility Humainify brings is not advisory experience alone.
 It is executive experience inside these sectors.

 Governance, workforce and quality systems together

-Most organisations treat AI governance, psychosocial safety and quality system readiness as three separate problems.
+Most organisations treat AI governance, psychosocial safety and quality and risk system alignment as three separate problems.
 They are not.
-The same AI tools that introduce new psychosocial risks also create governance gaps in your accreditation framework.
+Psychosocial risks do not wait for AI tools to arrive.
+When AI tools do arrive, they add new risks on top of existing ones and create fresh governance gaps in your accreditation framework.
 Addressing them together is more efficient and produces work your auditors will recognise.

 Board ready from day one